Solar for your home

 Besides the basic warranty, price & service questions, what are the other questions I should ask?

-Always try to get an idea what is going to be produced by the system.
+Always try to get an idea of what is going to be produced by the system.
 While it is impossible to predict the weather and its impact on the output of your system, there are formulas to determine expected output.

 Will my roof leak or do I need to re-roof my home?